jchatel/quickmail-next-docs/email-accounts/re-authenticating-email-accounts.md

 ![screenshot](../images/000_file-4MbocVdscY.png)

-A red indicator will also appear in the left-side navigation under **Channels**, and a warning icon will appear next to the affected email account.
+A red indicator will also appear in the left-side navigation under **Email**, and a warning icon will appear next to the affected email account.

 ![screenshot](../images/001_file-fG6KXMrQh4.png)